 - The maximum benefit available is Rs.1.5 lakh (including Sec.80C limit).

-- An individual’s maximum 10% of annual income or an employee’s (10% of Basic+DA) contribution will be eligible for deduction.
+- An individual’s maximum 20% of annual income (Earlier it was 10% but after Budget 2017, it increased to 20%) or an employee’s (10% of Basic+DA) contribution will be eligible for deduction.

 - As I said above, this section will form the part of Sec.80C limit.